claupomm/RNA-seq_snv_tumour_only/README.md

 ```

-### Specificity and sensitivity
+### Specificity, sensitivity, and precision

-In order to compare the improvement of the successive filtering steps of the pipeline, specificity and sensitivity are calculated based on the verified COSMIC 400 variants set of the 10 overlapping breast cancer cell lines of DSMZ.
+In order to compare the improvement of the successive filtering steps of the pipeline, specificity, sensitivity, precision are calculated based on the verified COSMIC 400 variants set of the 10 overlapping breast cancer cell lines of DSMZ.
 Counting of the variant intersect is carried out via vcftools (https://vcftools.github.io/).

 #### Prepare sample vcf